AI4Bharat/Indic-Input-Tool-UI/README.md

+# AI4Bharat Input Tool UI

-# Indic-Typing Web Interface
+## Indic-Typing Web Interface

 A Web UI for transliteration-based Indic-typing from English to Indian languages.
-< Under Development >

 ## Developing